kimbel-library/ezproxy-geolocation-audit/README.md

 written by Justin Beerley

 ## Introduction
-The purpose of this script is to parse EZProxy audit log files, query the geolocation for successful logins, and report the findings.
+The purpose of this script is to parse EZProxy audit log files, query the geolocation for successful logins, and report users accessing EZProxy from outside the USA.

 ## Requirements
 Perl, MaxMind::DB::Reader or MaxMind::DB::Reader::XS, Text::CSV or Text::CSV_XS